Hardly used: Amnesty for switchblades ends without much response

 Gun laws sometimes differ significantly between Germany and its neighbors, which often leads to confusion.
 It defines different types of knives and their uses, including switchblades, folding knives, fist knives and butterfly knives.
 While some categories, such as throwing stars, are completely banned, others have specific regulations governing their use and possession.
 For example, knives with a blade length of more than 8.5 cm that are not ground on both sides are also permitted, provided the conditions are met, as [kanzlei-steinhausen.de](https://kanzlei-steinhausen.de/newsfeed/ Waffengesetz-welche-messer-sind-erlaubt-welche-allowen/) explains.

-The possibility for citizens to hand over their jumping knives without punishment was hardly used in most federal states.
-In view of the frequency of knife cases and the associated legal risks, experts advise to leave such knives better at home.
-After all, it is important to be aware that not only in the event of a violation of the weapons law, but also even with improper transport can threaten high penalties.
+The opportunity for citizens to hand in their switchblades without penalty was hardly used in most federal states.
+Given the frequency of knife cases and the legal risks associated with them, experts advise that it is better to leave such knives at home.
+Finally, it is important to be aware that high penalties can be imposed not only for violating the weapons law, but also for improper transport.

-The debate about the weapons law and security in society remains exciting and it remains to be seen how the situation will develop in the coming months.
+The debate about the gun law and safety in society remains exciting and it remains to be seen how the situation will develop in the coming months.